Al-Palchevskiy/2020PAWProject/README.md

 The fuction of the motor controller is to continusly receive stream of serial commands from DB25 port and power the motors acording to the commands received.
 Roboteq SBL2360 motor controller can be configured in "Closed loop speed mode" and "Torque mode".
 To use this motor controller in "torque mode", the "switching mode" for both motors has to be configured for "sinusoidal setting".
 For "closed loop speed mode" ether Trapazoidal or Sinusoidal switching modes will work.

+In torque control mode commands are sent to motor controller for a trager current draw for each motor.
+Motor controller has a setting for current ramp up, how fast the currect draw is rasid.
+This setting can be configured between 1mA/s up to 500,000mA/s this is the upper limit.
+Withing this upper limit motor controller also has PID setting to configure how this target current draw is achived.

+In closed loop speed mode commands are sent to motor controller for a traget RPM speed for each wheel.
+Motor controller has a setting for maxium speed in RPM and acceleration in RPM/s.
+The setting for maximum RPM is for the scaling purposes only, this will not limit the speed of the motors if a 110% of the maximum speed is set as traget.
+PID setting also apply here.

 Motor controller prametes
 Number of polls: 23